Wednesday, 13 November 2024

 Fulton Hogan have headed up to Queensland to fix their roads, and they know, like we know, that monsoonal rains appear in Queensland and that Victoria has had wet seasons for years and years.
 We farmed in Victoria for 25 years, and we have had really wet years over and over again.
 It is about making sure the contract has the right specifications and has the right amount of rubble and then tuff on top, or whatever material you are using at the top, and the right camber and making sure you supervise the contractors.
 That is what Victoria needs to see – the right amounts of resources given to the contractors and the right specifications and then the government taking the time to make sure the job is done properly.
 That is what is lacking in Victoria – a government that cares.

 We have got the Princes Highway between Port Fairy and Portland.
 People are ringing me and actually talking about arriving in Warrnambool after that journey in tears, and I am not making that up.
 People are so frightened.
-You just hit these potholes, because often you cannot see them if it has been raining, and bang – it is such a frightening experience.
+You just hit these potholes, because often you cannot see them if it has been raining, and bang!
+It is such a frightening experience.
+You wait for the next few minutes for the sound because you have done a tyre or a rim.
+It is constantly concerning.

-The government’s answer is to put up ‘Slow Down’ signs.
-Well, I am sorry, the people of Victoria pay their taxes.
-They expect safe roads.
-They want their children safe.
-I am terrified when I know my children are driving home to Warrnambool from Melbourne, when they lived down there, or my Warrnambool children are driving to go camping up in the bush somewhere.
+The government’s answer is to put up ‘Slow down’ signs.
+Well, I am sorry, the people of Victoria pay their taxes, they expect safe roads and they want their children safe.
+I am terrified when I know my children are driving home to Warrnambool from Melbourne when they live down there or my Warrnambool children are driving to go camping up in the bush somewhere.
 I am terrified, and it is not unusual for mothers nowadays to ring.
 I am not an over-the-top mother – my kids would probably say I do not care about them enough – but surely it is reasonable, because we are so frightened, to ring at the start of the journey.
 I actually often ring in the middle of the journey because I am so worried about their safety on the road.

 My children are getting older and they certainly have experience, but it is not even about experience, because on these roads, like I said, when you have had a little bit of rain you cannot see the potholes.
 On the way to Portland you go around a bend and – bang – you see a massive pothole, and it is natural to swerve.
 There are double lines at that particular pothole that I have in my mind right now, and we are going to have head-ons.
 Like the member for Lowan just said, there is the story of a truck driver who hit a pothole and knocked himself unconscious.
 These are issues that we are absolutely very, very likely to be seeing more and more of.
 It is a horrendous and frightening experience.
 On country roads we share the roads with very, very capable truck drivers, who take our products from farm to market.
 We need to give them the workplace they deserve.
 We need people to be able to share the road with trucks and do that safely.
 It is not about compromising the state of the road; it is about fixing the roads properly.